revsic/AntiDebugging/README.md

 }
 ```

-`DebugActiveProcess` creates a thread in debuggee.
-Then it calls `DbgUiRemoteBreakin()` to debug process.
+It creates a thread in debuggee, then it calls `DbgUiRemoteBreakin()` to debug process.

 ```cpp
 //AntiAttach